lakshaylalia/To-Do-List/README.md

 3. Delete tasks with the "Delete" button.

 # Installation
-1. Clone the repository    git clone https://github.com/lakshaylalia/To-Do-List.git
+1. Clone the repository: git clonehttps://github.com/lakshaylalia/To-Do-List.git
 2. Open 'index.html' in your browser.

 # Contact